 Are you wondering if you should take a guided tour of the Louvre Museum when you visit Paris?

-For a lot of visitors, the best and easiest way to explore the Louvre, view its iconic treasures such as Leonardo da Vinci's Mona Lisa, and bypass the notoriously long security lines where wait time without a skip-the-line ticket can be up four hours is to join a guided tour.
+For a lot of visitors, especially if you're visiting for the first time, the best, fastest, and easiest way to explore the Louvre, view its iconic treasures such as Leonardo da Vinci's Mona Lisa, and bypass the notoriously long ticket and general-admission security lines is to join a guided tour.

 More Ways to See the Louvre Museum: